xNinjaKittyx/morss/README.md

 # Morss - Get full-text RSS feeds

+---

+## Note for this Fork

+This is a fork to attempt to try to update everything to modern.
+I don't plan on implementing features, but PRs are welcome.

+---

 [Homepage](https://morss.it/) •
 [Upstream source code](https://git.pictuga.com/pictuga/morss) •
 [Github mirror](https://github.com/pictuga/morss) (for Issues & Pull requests)